-Not open for credit to student with credit in AG 45
+Not open for credit to student with credit in AG 45 Transferable to CSU/UC UC-Unit limit

 An overview of the principles of animal science and the interrelationships of domestic animals and mankind.
 This course will investigate animal anatomy, physiology, reproduction, nutrition, health, products and by-products, as well as behavior and genetics from a scientific perspective.
 Current topics on influence of humans on genetic potential and productivity will be addressed.
 Experimental design and reporting, animal dissections, basic animal handling and husbandry practices, recognition of animal health, and use of biotechnology in animal science will also be addressed.
 (L)